In the guide

 It is important to determine the weight of products sold before they are placed into the customer's container; this will ensure that only the weight of the product is being charged for.
 Alternatively, the customer's container may be weighed before it is filled so that the container weight may be deducted from the total, or the 'tare' function on weighing equipment can be used to remove the weight of a container from the weighing process.

 If liquid products are sold by volume, legally approved 'Government stamped' equipment must be used, and the products must be sold in millilitres or litres.

+More information on the law in this area can be found in Business Companion's 'Weights and measures' section.
 Please contact your local trading standards service if further advice and information is required regarding appropriate weighing and measuring equipment, or the requirements for the measurement of particular products.